HasibChowdhuryy/BUCC_Website/README.md

-Languages Used - HTML, CSS, Javascript, PHP, mySQL Frameworks Used - Bootstrap.
+Languages Used - HTML, CSS, Javascript, PHP, mySQL.
+Frameworks Used - Bootstrap.

 Features of the website :